bmeares/Meerschaum/docs/mkdocs/reference/plugins/writing-plugins.md

-# Writing Your Own Plugins
+# ✍️ Writing Your Own Plugins

 > This tutorial explains how to extend Meerschaum with plugins.
 For general information, consult the [Types of Plugins reference page](/reference/plugins/types-of-plugins/).

 Meerschaum's plugin system is designed to be simple so you can get your plugins working quickly.
 Plugins are Python packages defined in the Meerschaum configuration `plugins` directory and are imported at startup.

 !!! warning "Performance Warning"
-    To get the best performance and user experience, try to keep module-level code to a minimum ― especially imports.
+    To get the best performance and user experience, try to keep module-level code to a minimum ― especially heavy imports.
 Plugins are loaded at startup, and those tiny delays add up!
     ```python hl_lines="2"
     ### BAD - DON'T DO THIS
     import pandas as pd
     def fetch(pipe, **kw):
     	  return None
     ```
     ``` python hl_lines="3"
     ### GOOD - DO THIS INSTEAD
     def fetch(pipe, **kw):
     	  import pandas as pd
     	  return None
     ```

 To create your plugin, follow these steps: